splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Follow these steps to install Network Explorer for OpenShift:

 #.
 Each node of an OpenShift cluster runs on Red Hat Enterprise Linux CoreOS, which has SELinux enabled by default.
-To install the Network Explorer kernel collector, you have to configure Super Privileged Container (SPC) for SELinux.
+To install the Network Explorer kernel collector, you have to configure Super-Privileged Container (SPC) for SELinux.
 Run the following script to modify the SELinux SPC policy to allow additional access to ``spc_t`` domain processes.

     .. code-block:: bash